ravichugh/sketch-n-sketch/workspace/src/blog/posts/01-case-studies.md

 <img class="img_on_right" src="../static/images/post01/us13-flag.png" />

 Our Git repo contains several more [examples][Examples] to play with.

-Note that performance does start to lag a bit as the number of shapes grows large.
+Note that performance does start to lag a bit as the number of shapes grows larger.
 We have not yet played any optimization tricks, but we will in the future.